 To implement the respective investment strategy, a process has been established which ensures that PAIs play a vital part in every investment decision.
 This means that every potential investment is analyzed for PAIs right from the acquisition phase.
 This is done as part of the due diligence process using ECE REP's ESG checklist, which includes selected indicators for investments in real estate asset as well as other sustainability-related factors.
-Based on these findings, necessary measures are defined to enhance the sustainability performance of the real estate asset.
+Based on this information, necessary measures are defined to enhance the sustainability performance of the real estate asset.
 These measures are subsequently integrated as a fixed component into the fund's as well as individual assets' business planning.

-Additionally, this process is repeated at regular intervals during the management phase to monitor and verify the impact of the measures and adjust actions.
+Additionally, an ESG Quick Check on asset basis is performed on a yearly basis during the management phase to monitor and verify the impact of the measures and adjust actions.